djeada/Linux-Notes/notes/containers_and_docker.md

 One of the first questions people ask is: "How are containers different from virtual machines?"
 Both provide isolation, but they do it at very different levels.

 A **virtual machine** runs an entire guest operating system on top of a hypervisor.
 Each VM includes its own kernel, init system, and full set of system libraries.
-This is powerful but heavy—VMs can take minutes to boot and consume gigabytes of RAM just for the OS overhead.
+This is powerful but heavy, VMs can take minutes to boot and consume gigabytes of RAM just for the OS overhead.

 A **container**, on the other hand, shares the host's Linux kernel.
 It only packages the application and its userspace dependencies.
-This makes containers dramatically lighter—a typical container image might be 50–200 MB compared to several gigabytes for a VM image, and containers start in under a second.
+This makes containers dramatically lighter, a typical container image might be 50–200 MB compared to several gigabytes for a VM image, and containers start in under a second.

 ```
 +---------------------------------------------------+